 You can change the size of the toggle buttons and the table by changing this setting.
 This is especially useful for screens with very low or very high resolutions.
 Its default value is 1, but you can enter negative values to decrease their size further.

 You can change the size of the text by changing this setting.
 Its default value is 8 (it can only hold positive values).

 Show Array Labels

 The indicator shows labels in the top, middle and bottom parts of the array which are MOST UPTRENDING, HORIZONTAL, and MOST DOWNTRENDING respectively.
-They are visible (true) by default but they turn hidden if this setting is changed to false.
+They are visible (true) by default, but can be hidden if this setting is changed to false.

 Use Classic Colors

 Instead of using a Green-Red gradient, the indicator switches to a dual color scheme when this setting is true.
 When using classic colors, all currency pairs with a trend rating above 0 are blue and those below it are red.
 This is set to false by default.